optimex-xyz/evm-smartcontract/docs/Optimex-Management.md

 #### Overview

-The `Management` contract is part of the `PetaFi Protocol`, designed to manage the protocol’s operational status, control access permissions, and handle authorized entities.
+The `Management` contract is part of the `Optimex Protocol`, designed to manage the protocol’s operational status, control access permissions, and handle authorized entities.
 This includes setting and updating the status of the protocol, managing authorized accounts (`Solvers`, `PMMs`, and `MPC Nodes`), and handling supported tokens and networks.
 The contract uses an owner-based access control (via `Ownable`) to ensure only authorized users can modify critical settings.

 #### Key Components and Descriptions